zheng-wang/irontest/README.md

 Click the JSON View tab to see the JSON representation of the SQL query result set.

 Click the Assertions button to open the assertions pane.
-In the assertions pane, click Create dropdown button and select `JSONPath Assertion` to create a JSONPath assertion.
-We want to assert the whole result set, so enter `$` into the JSONPath field and copy the JSON string from the JSON View to the Expected Value field.
+In the assertions pane, click Create dropdown button and select `JSONEqual Assertion` to create a JSONEqual assertion.
+Copy the JSON string from the JSON View to the Expected JSON field.
 Click the Verify button to verify the assertion, as shown below.

 ![Database Check Query Result and Assertion](screenshots/integrated-soap-testing/database-check-query-result-and-assertion.png)